balena-io/balena-sdk/DOCUMENTATION.md

 The application's current release will be updated with each new successfully built release.

 **Kind**: static method of [<code>application</code>](#balena.models.application)
-**Summary**: Configure a specific application to track the latest available release
+**Summary**: Configure a specific application to track the latest finalized available release
 **Access**: public

 | Param | Type | Description |